jona1115/ml_jup_notebooks/Oreilly_GAN_nb/README.md

-> This folder contains some of my modifications for stuff from [the O'Reilly tutorial on generative adversarial networks](https://www.oreilly.com/learning/generative-adversarial-networks-for-beginners)
+> This folder contains some of my modifications for stuff from [the O'Reilly tutorial on generative adversarial networks](https://www.oreilly.com/learning/generative-adversarial-networks-for-beginners), below are the original README content:

+---

 # Introduction to generative adversarial networks